How to find job vacancies

 You can find advertised jobs in industry journals or trade magazines for your area of work.
 With these publications you'll often find:

-- subscription is often free if you're already in the industry
+- subscription is free if you're already in the industry

 - they include news on companies that are expanding and what skills they need

 Industry publications are not restricted to magazines and journals.
 Many organisations have industry-specific websites.
 You can use these to find and apply for vacancies.